ConservationMetrics/gc-docs/docs/reference/integrated-tools/comapeo/index.md

 - **Peer-to-Peer Sync**: Enables data sharing between devices without requiring central servers
 - **Customizable**: Supports community-specific categories and data structures

+## Available CoMapeo Category Collections

+CoMapeo uses customizable categories (icons with names) to organize and visualize mapping data.
+Communities can adapt these to their specific monitoring needs and contexts.

+The [CoMapeo Categories Library](https://www.earthdefenderstoolkit.com/welcome-to-the-comapeo-categories-library/) provides three pre-built collections that you can try out with CoMapeo:

+### ⚠️ Impact Monitoring
+Categories for documenting external threats and environmental impacts from industries, illegal activities, and pollution.

+### 🐦 Biodiversity Monitoring
+Categories for mapping and monitoring wildlife, plants, water bodies, and other forms of biodiversity within territories.

+### 🌀 Cultural Mapping
+Categories for documenting traditional ecological knowledge, cultural sites, and ancestral relationships with the land.

+### 🔧 Customization and Development
+All category collections are available on GitHub at [digidem/comapeo-category-library](https://github.com/digidem/comapeo-category-library) where you can fork the repository for further customization to meet your community's specific needs.

 ## Documentation

 For detailed information about using CoMapeo, visit the [official CoMapeo documentation](https://lab.digital-democracy.org/comapeo-docs/).